wduquette/george/devdocs/Region Maps.md

 # Region Maps
 #design

-The `RegionMap` class is used to load a predefined region from resource files.
+The `Region` class is used to load a predefined region from resource files and manage its entities.
 A region map requires:

 - A `.region` file, which points at the following:
 	- A `.terrain` file that defines the region's terrain tiles; see the `TerrainTileSet` class.